Merger of Sprint Corporation and T-Mobile US: Rebranding

-On July 16, 2020, T-Mobile announced that the Sprint brand will be officially discontinued on August 2, 2020.
-On this date all retail, customer service, and all other company branding will switch to the T-Mobile brand.
-T-Mobile has since made the majority of Sprint's website redirect to t-mobile.com; Sprint's coverage map and their account are the two main parts of their website left.
+On July 16, 2020, T-Mobile announced that the Sprint brand would be officially discontinued on August 2, 2020.
+On this date all retail, customer service, and all other company branding would switch to the T-Mobile brand.

 The Sprint brand was officially amalgamated into T-Mobile on August 2, 2020.
-No new customers will be accepted to the Sprint network or plans going forward, and current Sprint customers can walk into almost any T-Mobile store (and vice versa) to be helped.
-Customer service and websites were also integrated this day as well.
-As stated prior, current customers with both companies will be able to keep their current account, plan, and/or phone for at least 3 years while being switched over to the new T-Mobile brand.

 Compliance with regulatory obligations and litigation

 Dish

-On July 1, 2020, Dish Network officially purchased Boost Mobile per their agreement with the companies and the DOJ.
+On July 1, 2020, Dish Network officially purchased Boost Mobile per their agreement with the companies and the United States' Department of Justice.
 The purchase was valued at $1.4B and transferred 9.3 million customers.
+The intent of the US government was for Dish to erect a new nationwide wireless mobile network in order to compensate for reduced competition following the Sprint–T-Mobile merger.

+However, in the years following the transaction Dish failed to sufficiently grow Boost Mobile's subscriber base and in 2025 announced that it will decommission its 5G network infrastructure, sell most of its wireless spectrum assets to AT&T, and shift Boost Mobile's operating model from a facilities-based network to a mobile virtual network, with its subscribers being hosted on AT&T's wireless network.